 In addition, laws and regulations in China, including those regulating medical devices and supplies, are rapidly evolving.
 Changes in these areas could impose more stringent requirements on us and increase our compliance and other operating costs, and we may not be able to achieve or sustain profitability.
 Changes in government regulations could also prevent, limit or delay regulatory approvals in relation to our NGS-based cancer therapy selection products and services.
 Moreover, regulatory authorities may conduct periodic or unannounced inspections on pharmaceutical and medical device companies to check if these companies' manufacturing, quality control and procurement, among others, are in compliance with relevant laws and regulations.
 If we are not able to maintain regulatory compliance or pass regulatory inspections, any regulatory approval that has been obtained may be revoked, and we may be required to recall our current or future products, or even to partially suspend or totally shut down our production.
-In addition, regulatory agencies in China may periodically, and sometimes abruptly, change their enforcement practices.
+In addition, regulatory changes may relax certain requirements that could benefit our competitors or lower market entry barriers and increase competition.
+Further, regulatory agencies in China may periodically, and sometimes abruptly, change their enforcement practices.
 Any litigation or governmental investigation or enforcement proceedings against us in China may be protracted and may result in substantial costs and diversion of resources and management attention, negative publicity, damage to our reputation and decline in the price of our ADSs.

 Furthermore, China's regulatory framework governing genetic testing is also in the preliminary stage and rapidly evolving.
 The evolution of government regulations and their interpretation and enforcement involve significant uncertainties, which may place additional burdens on us or even render it impossible for us to comply with certain regulations.
 For example, in February 2014, two government agencies jointly published an announcement regarding the clinical application of genetic tests, or Circular 25, which halted the provision of genetic tests unless the clinical laboratory of genetic testing is included in a designated pilot program.
 Pursuant to Circular 25, in March 2014, the PRC government launched the pilot program that granted permits to NGS laboratories.
 This pilot program, to our knowledge, has been discontinued.
 Since no implementing rules for Circular 25 have been promulgated as of the date of this prospectus, the provision of genetic testing by biotechnology companies, including us, which were not included in such pilot program, may be deemed by the competent governmental authorities to have violated Circular 25.
-As advised by our PRC counsel, we believe that the risk of us being found in violation of Circular 25 by providing genetics tests is low given that (i) our central laboratory has obtained the clinical PCR testing laboratory certificate, and we are one of the first biotechnology companies in China that have obtained the NGS laboratory certificate, both is prospectus, the relevant governmental authorities have not imposed any penalties on us, or to our knowledge, or on other peer companies conducting genetic testing, for any violation of Circular 25.
+As advised by our PRC counsel, we believe that the risk of us being found in violation of Circular 25 by providing genetics tests is low given that (i) our central laboratory has obtained the clinical PCR testing laboratory certificate, and we are one of the first biotechnology companies in China that have obtained the NGS laboratory certificate, both issued by the NCCL, according to Administrative Regulations for Clinical Gene Amplification Laboratory of Medical Institutions, and (ii) as of the date of this prospectus, the relevant governmental authorities have not imposed any penalties on us, or to our knowledge, on other peer companies conducting genetic testing, for any violation of Circular 25.
 However, we cannot assure you that the governmental authorities will take the same view with us or our PRC counsel.
-If the governmental authorities determine that we have violated Circular 25, our business of provision of genetic tests may be halted, which may adversely affect our business and prospects.
+If the governmental authorities determine that we have violated Circular 25,